Tutorial on survival modeling with applications to omics data: Survival model validation

-To overcome potential overfitting when using feature selection and model estimation, the survival predictions and model calibration should be evaluated in an independent validation data set.
-As validation data are seldom available, it is recommended to use resampling-based methods for estimating the uncertainty of the survival model’s performance \citep{Sill2014}.
+To overcome potential overfitting when using feature selection and model estimation, the survival predictions and model calibration should be evaluated in independent validation data sets.
+As independent validation data are seldom available, we can split the available data into training and validation data sets.
+However, any single split of the data hides partial data from all steps of model building, which might introduce bias, it is recommended to use resampling-based methods for assessing the survival model’s performance.
+In addition, using resampling-based methods also allow us to estimate the uncertainty of the performance estimator (\citealp{Sill2014,Gerds2021}, chapter 7).
 This can be done for example by repeatedly splitting the data to training and validation sets, and evaluating a survival model’s performance on the different validation sets using various discrimination or calibration indices.
-The .632+ bootstrap estimator for a discrimination or calibration index (\hyperref[fig:brier]{Figure~\ref*{fig:brier}}) can balance the apparent (training) error and the average out-of-bag bootstrap error, and in addition accounts for the relative overfitting based on a no-information error rate in high-dimensional settings \citep{Schumacher2007,Binderbootstrap2008}.
+The .632+ bootstrap estimator for a discrimination or calibration index can balance the apparent (training) error and the average out-of-bag bootstrap error, and in addition accounts for the relative overfitting based on a no-information error rate in high-dimensional settings \citep{Schumacher2007,Binderbootstrap2008}.
+This is a typical machine learning approach with two levels of resampling.
+The outer layer of resampling is to evaluate the prediction performance and the inner layer of resampling (usually CV) is to optimize model's tuning parameters.
+We note that the preparatory steps, such multi-modal data standardization and feature pre-selection in the context of high-dimensional input data, may affect the survival prediction performance, and thus should be included in the resampling steps for model validation.